lameckito/Solutech-SDET/README.md

 As in all server environments, your application needs the correct file permissions to work properly.
 You can change the files throughout the container, so you won't care if the user exists or has the same ID on your host.

+* Fix for public file permission

 ```bash
 docker-compose exec booking-php-fpm chown -R www-data:www-data ./public
 ```

+* Fix for public file permission

 ## Installation via CLI